dragon2snow/NestopiaPlus/readme.txt

         -MODE <ntsc/pal>
         -PORT1..PORT5 <unconnected,pad1,pad2,pad3,pad4,zapper,paddle,powerpad,
                        keyboard>
-        -GENIE or -CHEAT <code> <comment> (last is optional)
+        -GENIE or -CHEAT <code> <on,off> <comment> (last is optional)

-       Note, the brackets <> should not be included.
+       Note, the brackets <> should not be included and only one command allowed per line.

-       Example - c:\game.nsp:
+       Example - C:\game.nsp:

-        -IMAGE mammamia.nes // C style comments are supported -MODE ntsc
+        -IMAGE C:\Games\mammamia.nes // C style comments are supported -MODE ntsc
         -PORT1 pad1
         -PORT2 unconnected
-        -CHEAT SXIOPO infinite plumbers
+        -CHEAT SXIOPO on infinite plumbers

-       This will load up the mammamia.nes file and force it into NTSC mode using one standard controller plugged into the first port and enable one game- genie code.
+       This will load in the mammamia.nes file and force it into NTSC mode using one standard controller plugged into the first port and enable one game- genie code.
 These files can both be directly or indirectly loaded.
 You can also at any time have your current game configuration saved into this